Moving to Norway

 Why Move to Norway?

-Referred to as the ‘land of midnight sun’, due to a bizarre natural phenomenon in which the sun never sets for 76 days during the Summer months of May and July, Norway is an awe-inspiring splendour of steep-sided fjords, rocky coastal towns and permanent sunsets.
+The country is referred to as the ‘land of midnight sun’.
+This is due to a bizarre natural phenomenon in which the sun doesn’t set for 76 days during the Summer months .
+Norway is an awe-inspiring splendour of steep-sided fjords, rocky coastal towns and permanent sunsets.

 It’s not just Norway’s unique position in the northern hemisphere that has garnered the country a reputation as being one of the most liveable destinations in the world.
-Having traditionally derived income from fishing and shipping, Norway has recently emerged as an economic powerhouse, in large part down to smart investments in oil production and hydroelectric power.
+Norway has recently emerged as an economic powerhouse, in large part down to smart investments in oil production and hydroelectric power.

-The strong economy and jobs market is backed up by strong egalitarian principles which guarantee free education and some subsidised medical services to all its citizens.
+The strong economy and jobs market is backed up by strong democratic principles.
+Plus, free education and some subsidised medical services are available to all its citizens.
 A strong onus on gender equality makes Norway incredibly family friendly also, with paid paternity leave split evenly between the sexes.

 Norway’s sparse population and natural environment also make it an excellent place to raise a family.
 From camping under orange-tinged skies in the summer to skiing mountains under the Northern lights in the winter.
-The word ‘ski’ is in fact itself Norwegian, meaning ‘piece of wood’ and children grow up learning the sport from a young age, often before they can even fully walk!
+The word ‘ski’ is in fact itself Norwegian, meaning ‘piece of wood’.
+Children grow up learning the sport from a young age, often before they can even fully walk!

 More than 10,000 Brits live and work in Norway, many in the country’s vital energy industries.
 Large multinationals with headquarters in Norway have been known to hire expats and so this is probably a very good starting point.